TaskBookly/app/README.md

 > [!WARNING]
 > Unfortunately, due to code signatures, TaskBookly is unable to automatically update the software for you.
 You will have to manually reinstall the software.

-## Acknowledgements
+## 📦 Acknowledgements
-TaskBookly could not have been made without these awesome technologies:
+TaskBookly could not have been made without these awesome packages:

 ### Core Technologies